-Still several days later, Joanne was seen sitting in the Chou living room browsing through some magazines while waiting for Cyndi to finish up on one of her project plans.
+Still, several days later, Joanne was seen sitting in the Chou living room browsing through some magazines while waiting for Cyndi to finish up on one of her project plans.
 It was in the afternoon and several hours before Joanne had to go to work.
 She was just dropping by to spend some time with Cyndi.
 Vic wasn’t around but he wasn’t so paranoid about Joanne’s presence as much as he had toward Sara’s.
-Not that he was favoring anyone, but he was at that very moment giving the old Zeng mansion another round of searching.
-Of course he didn’t tell Cyndi since it was part of his investigation, and he did not want to put her in another difficult situation if he were to tell her.
+Not that he was favoring anyone, but he was at that very moment giving the old Tseng mansion another round of searching.
+Of course, he didn’t tell Cyndi since it was part of his investigation, and he did not want to put her in another difficult situation if he were to tell her.

 “Done,” Cyndi announced five minutes more later, stepping into the living room again.

 Joanne looked up from the magazine she had been reading and flashed on one of her mischievous smiles.

 “What do you have in mind?”
 Cyndi asked, having gotten used to Joanne’s temperamental recently.

 “What do you think would happen if I hire you to renovate our bar?”

 Cyndi couldn’t help but burst out laughing.
 That got Joanne going as well.

 “I don’t think your father would approve,” Cyndi said, settling down next to Joanne on the sofa.

 “And your husband would flip too,” Joanne pointed out.